SidVedi/Hack2024/canshare.md

 | Trainer-specific config cascade logic | Config cascade aligned with Strategy page — single source of truth |
 | Custom builder queries the same API with different parameter construction | Query construction aligned with Strategy page for consistent results |

+### Downstream impact: accurate pot sizes and bet sizes on the gameplay screen

+This approach also improves the accuracy of pot sizes and bet sizes displayed during actual training gameplay.

+When postflop training is configured via dropdowns (e.g., "Flop → 3-Bet Pot"), the backend must reconstruct the preflop action sequence to calculate the pot entering the flop.
+For 3-bet and 4-bet pots, the backend does not know the exact raise sizes from the solver — it attempts tree-based discovery first, but falls back to placeholder raise sizes when that fails.
+If the raise sizes are approximate, the pot size entering the flop is incorrect, and every bet size shown on the table (expressed as a fraction of pot) is calculated against that incorrect pot.
+This cascades through every subsequent street.

+With Custom Mode, the user builds the exact action sequence from the strategy tree — including real raise sizes.
+That sequence is sent directly to the backend via `customConfig.preflopActions`, bypassing the inference and fallback logic entirely.
+The pot size is correct by construction, and all bet sizes downstream are accurate.

+For Preflop mode, this is not a concern — the hand ends before postflop, so pot and bet size inference does not apply.

 ---

 ## What Stays Unchanged